ryuzee/open-slideshare/README.md

 - Amazon SQS
 - Ubuntu 12 or higher with OpenOffice, xpdf, unoconv and so on

+You can use the develop environment here. https://github.com/ryuzee/open-slideshare-environment

+It includes Vagrantfile and Chef cookbooks to build dev environment.

 ## Install

 - Create two Amazon S3 buckets (cf. open-slideshare-slides, open-slideshare-images)